Zhouyuxin4/YOP-Milestone2/README.md

 - Journey Details: Create, Read, Update, Delete

 ## 6. Responsive Design

 ### Implementation
 - Utilized CSS Flexbox and Grid for flexible, dynamic layouts
 - Adaptive layout adjusts seamlessly to different screen sizes
 - No element overlap or unwanted scrollbars
-- The application has been tested on the following devices:

 ### Device Testing Coverage
 #### Desktop: